 Read on to get this one of a kind recipe.

 Some of you may be more familiar with the term ceviche, based on the description above.
 Perhaps so, and there is no harm in associating ceviche with kinilaw.
-However, for the purpose of this post, let’s stick with the term kinilaw which I am more acquainted with.
+However, for the purpose of this post, let’s stick with the term kinilaw which Cooking Like A Pro is more acquainted with.

 No need to marinate the fish for long minutes.
 Too much acetic acid will only make the fish meats tough rather than soft.

 Also, wash the fish in vinegar just once.
 Don't over-kill the fish with vinegar or lime.
 They-will-be-cooked-promise!
 The secret in making good kinilaw is buying fresh meats.
 That's it.

 - Add the following unto the fish: Chinese celery, garlic, onions, tomatoes ,ginger

 - Add vinegar to the dish; just enough to create sauce for the dish.

 - Season the dish with salt and peper.

 Kinilaw Na Tanigue is often enjoyed as an appetizer or alongside alcoholic drinks.
 Here are some of my favorite ways to serve it: